SirHexa10t/linux_bashrc/README.md

 fi
 ```

-### Sourcing extra scripts (commands that reference non-bash scripts)

-No need to do anything.

-There is another bashrc file in this project called "script_calls_bashrc", which dynamically adds aliases that refer to scripts in a nearby folder (you can add your own scripts there)

-By default, custom_bashrc sources the scripts' bashrc-file by relative path.
-Just don't move custom_bashrc out of the project-folder.
+Your personal bashrc should be "$HOME/.bashrc", but you can alternatively source for all users at the "/etc/bash.bashrc" file (requires sudo)

 ### Using the custom_bashrc commands:

-The sourced bashrc files print a message when they're done loading; the message suggests running a command that tells you where/how to begin usage.
+The sourced bashrc files print a message when they're done loading; run the message's suggested command to view the available commands.

 User-specific settings can be set at the top of the file, in the appropriate "My settings" section.
 Just look-up the variables' names within this same file, you'll see what they're used for.

 ## Use Cases (examples)